- Module 1: The dawn of AI-native platform engineering

 Feedback survey

-AI in platform engineering
+AI in Platform Engineering

 What you'll learn

-By the end of this certification, you’ll be able to:
+By the end of this course, you’ll be able to:

 Who's it for?